Consultations and surveys

-The draft Coastal Adaptation Supplementary Planning Document consultation opened on 25 January 2023 and will close at 17:00 on 08 March 2023.
+The draft Coastal Adaptation Supplementary Planning Document consultation opened on 25 January 2023 and closed at 17:00 on 08 March 2023.

-This consultation seeks your views on some of the key matters that the new Local Plan will need to contain.
-The consultation comprises a series of questions to help the Borough Council prepare the Local Plan.
+The consultation sought your views on some of the key matters that the new Local Plan will need to contain.
+The consultation was comprised of a series of questions to help the Borough Council prepare the Local Plan.

 Closed - Final Draft Open Space SPD